 2. Increasing Tampa Home Prices

 The prices of residential properties in Tampa are growing at a fast pace, though they are still affordable compared to other real estate markets in the country.
-This is the time for investors to get hold of properties and keep them for some time before selling them at a higher price since Tampa real estate market is predicted to flourish during 2018.
+This is the time for investors to get hold of properties and keep them for some time before selling them at a higher price since the Tampa real estate market is predicted to flourish during 2020.

 3. Increasing Tampa Rental Prices

 Investors can buy properties at lower rates right now and rent them out to new residents of the city to improve their cash flows.
 Later on, when the selling price of housing property increases then they can sell out to better prospects.
-This basically means that the Tampa real estate market is promising for short term leases at this point, including rental homes and tourist accommodations.
+This means that the Tampa real estate market is promising for short term leases at this point, including rental homes and tourist accommodations.
 If you only have 10% to put down, a single-family home would be a better option for buying an investment property.
 It just makes sense when you consider it will be easier to get a loan, and there are no restrictions on rentals.

-4. Job Growth
+4. Tampa’s Job Growth

-5. Improved Quality of Life
+5. Improved Quality of Life in Tampa

-Tampa is one of the fastest growing metropolitans in the US, which suggests that the general quality of life is higher than other comparable cities and towns.
-It is not only a growing real estate market, it is also one of the most popular recreational hubs of the city.
+Tampa is one of the fastest-growing metropolitans in the US, which suggests that the general quality of life is higher than other comparable cities and towns.
+It is not only a growing real estate market, but it is also one of the most popular recreational hubs of the city.
 People choose to reside here because of the great prospects of life that it offers, and this directly impacts the Tampa real estate market.

-6. Booming Economy
+6. Tampa’s Booming Economy

 Tampa has the headquarters of four Fortune 500 companies which makes it a moderately attractive city for work and economic growth.
-In addition to this, many entrepreneurs and small businesses are also making way to Tampa for search of better prospects and lesser expenses for running their start-ups.
-Acquiring residential spaces is one of earliest priorities for such professionals when they move here.
+In addition to this, many entrepreneurs and small businesses are also making way to Tampa for the search for better prospects and lesser expenses for running their start-ups.
+Acquiring residential spaces is one of the earliest priorities for such professionals when they move here.
 Tampa has a very diverse economy with financial services, STEM, health care, research, education, tourism, beaches, and military bases all making significant contributions to jobs and growth.